Blog

 Do I need to choose between home care and outpatient therapy?

-No. Pediatric home care and outpatient therapy services such as physical therapy, occupational therapy, and speech therapy are not mutually exclusive.
-Many medically complex children receive both — in-home skilled nursing alongside outpatient or in-home therapy sessions.
-The RN Director of Nursing coordinates care plans with the therapy team to ensure interventions are aligned and that the child's daily schedule is manageable for the family.
+No. Pediatric home care and outpatient therapy services — such as physical therapy, occupational therapy, and speech therapy — are not mutually exclusive.
+Many medically complex children receive both: in-home skilled nursing alongside outpatient or in-home therapy sessions.
+The Registered Nurse Director of Nursing coordinates care plans with the therapy team to ensure interventions are aligned and the child's daily schedule is manageable for the family.
 When all clinicians communicate clearly and work from a shared plan, outcomes are consistently better.